 Hello, friends!
 Welcome to my DIY Plank Wall Tutorial for Beginners!

-We could also call this a shiplap wall, but I decided to go with the word “planks” since technically, shiplap is bought and installed as is.
+We could also call this a shiplap wall, but I decided to go with the word “plank” since technically, shiplap is bought and installed as is.
 My planks are cut to size and, basically, I am just creating the look I like in a way that fits my budget nicely.
 From start to finish my living room makeover cost less than $125, including the white and seaglass paints from Sherwin Williams.

 And that is just the kind of bargain I love!